junxzm1990/ASAN--/README.md

 AddressSanitizer (ASan) is a powerful memory error detector.
 It can detect various errors ranging from spatial issues like out-of-bound accesses to temporal issues like use-after-free.
 However, ASan has the major drawback of high runtime overhead.
 In order to reduce the overhead, we propose ASan--, a tool assembling a group of optimizations to reduce (or “debloat”) sanitizer checks and improve ASan’s efficiency without harming the capability, scalability, or usability.

 ## Environment
-ASan-- is supported by different Ubuntu Versions.
-For reproductive experiments, we recommend Ubuntu 18.04 LTS 64bit.
+ASan-- is supported by different Ubuntu versions.
+For reproductive experiments, we recommend you to build ASan-- on Ubuntu 18.04 LTS 64bit.

 ## ASan-- Debloating Techniques
 - [Removing Unsatisfiable Checks](https://github.com/junxzm1990/ASAN--/blob/e96d4aa82072546e8f2016cf83beba88af4995ea/llvm-4.0.0-project/llvm/lib/Transforms/Instrumentation/AddressSanitizer.cpp#L1385)